imrishabh2002/Dice-Game/README.md

 # Dice-Game
-A Dice game using html css and javascript.
+A Dice game <br>using html css and javascript.